 Is Raging Waters dirty?

 During our visit and observation, Raging Water grounds and pools were kept clean throughout the day.
 However, remember that the water park is in the middle of the San Gabriel Mountains.
-The bathrooms start clean, but as people use them throughout the day and enter the bathrooms wet, they can become dirty.
+The bathrooms start clean, but as people use them throughout the day and enter them wet, they can become dirty.

 Is Raging Waters good for toddlers?